kayrahbear/udacity_course/README.md

-### Udactiy Data Science Projects
+# Udacity Projects

-This repo holds all of my projects from the data science w/python course on Udacity.
-Will also have some python exercises from there as well.
-Maybe machine learning as well.
+This repo holds all of my projects inspired by or completed with the Data Science, Machine Learning, or Python course from Udacity.
+Repo is split into folders for each course.

-These projects are built on Python 2.7 utilizing anaconda virtual environments.
-To load the necessary dependencies on your machine, load the ```enironment.yaml``` file that can be found in the main "Udacity" directory of this repo.
+These projects are built on different versions of Python by utilizing Anaconda virtual environments.
+Check each folder's README and environment.yml file if you would like dependency information for a specific project.